mongodb/docs/source/reference/database-statistics.rst

 MongoDB can report data reflecting the current state of the current database.
 In this context "database," refers to a single MongoDB database.
-To run :command:`dbStats` issue a command in the shell that resembles the following:
+To run :dbcommand:`dbStats` issue a command in the shell that resembles the following:

 .. code-block:: javascript